saucesaft/mwm/README.md

 The official mascot of mwm, mwmkip.

 ## Why?
-- I had a dream, where all windows where treated eqaully (almost)
+- I had a dream, where all windows where treated equally (almost)
 - Its like tilling, but with the freadom of floating
 - The lost child of bspwm and openbox
 - The name looks like a face